alexwing/woocommerce-oscommerce-sync/readme.txt

 1. Unzip/Extract the plugin zip to your computer
 2. Upload `\woocommerce-osc-import\` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Go to Woocommerce -> osCommerce Import
+4. Go to Woocommerce -> osCommerce Sync

 == Frequently Asked Questions ==